humanode-network/humanode-evm-workshop-2022/README.md

     mkdir humanode-peer
     cd humanode-peer

-Now to download the humanode-peer bindary.
+Now to download the humanode-peer binary.

 The URL of the binary is different depending on OS and architecture.
 Use the following manifest file to determine the correct location for your system: https://chainspec.testnet3.stages.humanode.io/latest/manifest.json